SveterCZE/justice/README.md

 ![image](https://user-images.githubusercontent.com/46304018/116794252-e90da280-aacb-11eb-92aa-93cb300c2043.png)

-The form allows you to search by the following properties:
+The form allows you to search for companies registered in the Commercial Register by the following properties:
 <ul>
   <li>Company name</li>
   <li>Identification number</li>